Franciscan Justice Circles

-Local grassroots communities who, inspired by the Franciscan charism, unite to advocate for social and environmental justice.
+Formerly known as the Franciscan Solidarity Tables, the FJCs are local grassroots affinity groups, inspired by the Franciscan charism, that unite to advocate for social and environmental justice.
 They are independent, ongoing, volunteer-led groups empowered to engage the issues in their communities that are important to them through advocacy and action.
-Supported by the Franciscan Action Network (FAN) and the national network of Franciscan Justice Circles, groups explore more deeply the social justice foot of the Two Feet of Love in Action, and engage important local issues to challenge the behaviors and policies that perpetuate injustice and obstruct the realization of shalom – where all creation can flourish.
+Supported by the Franciscan Action Network (FAN) and the national network of Franciscan Justice Circles, these groups explore more deeply the social justice path of the Two Feet of Love in Action, and engage important local issues, challenging policies that perpetuate injustice and advancing policies of peace, justice, and care for creation.

 Who are Franciscan Justice Circles for?

-Anyone who wants to foster a Franciscan future is welcome.
-If you are searching for ways to address the root causes of injustice in our society, and do so in the context of Franciscan community, then joining a Franciscan Justice Circle (FJC) is for you.
+If you are searching for ways to address the root causes of injustice in our society with the inspiration Franciscan values, then joining a Franciscan Justice Circle (FJC) is for you.
 The FJCs need people who are more experienced in Franciscan ways as much as they need people who are new to them–the Circle will be better because you are there.

 Why get involved in a FJC?

-Joining an FJC provides one with a welcoming space to come together in community with a diverse group of people who all feel called to integrate Franciscan values into their lives in a way that moves them beyond themselves.
-This unique program invites people to build on their experiences of charitable works, challenging them to take actions that address the root causes of injustice in their community.
+Joining an FJC provides a welcoming space to come together in community with a diverse group of people who all feel called to integrate Franciscan values into their lives in a way that moves them beyond themselves.
+This unique program invites people to build on their experiences of charitable works, challenging them to to advocate and take actions to address the root causes of injustice in their community.
 FAN will provide a handbook and materials to guide each Circle through the process.

 How do FJCs progress?

-FAN will help each group deepen its knowledge and spiritual awareness of the Franciscan tradition, which builds upon the Gospel call to build the Kingdom of God where all of creation can flourish.
 Each Franciscan Justice Circle will develop in its own locale, discovering its particular area of action.
 The members of each Justice Circle will go through four phases, which allow members to grow in faith, deepen Franciscan spirituality, practice a culture of encounter and move to faith-rooted action in public life.
-There will be some individual variation from Circle to Circle as to how long a group spends in each phase, and progression may not always be linear.
+FAN provides support materials and education to assist each group in deepening its understanding of the Franciscan tradition.